Maple728/EmptyModel/README.md

-# A Spatial-temporal Attention Approach for Traffic Prediction
+# A Empty Model

-This is a TensorFlow1.0 implementation of APTN.
+Build a model of tf1 quickly from scratch.
+The project contains the tconfig reader, data preprocess and model runner.

 ## Requirements
-- python>=3.5
+- python>=3.6
 - tensorflow>=1.12.0
 - numpy